newbiehre/TokenTransferIndexerApp/README.md

 ### What it does
 This application tracks and indexes ERC-721 Token Transfer events on the Ethereum network.
-It allow users to query all indexed ERC-721 token transfer events that occured while the application is running.
-It also enables users to check the connection status and manually retry establishing the connection when the connnection fails.
-There is also a log file generated whenever the application rus, which is stored in logs/tokenIndexerApp.log.
+It allow users to query all indexed ERC-721 token transfer events that occured in real-time while the application is running.
+It also enable users to check the connection status and manually retry reestablishing the connection when the connnection fails.
+There is also a log file generated whenever the application runs, which is stored in logs/tokenIndexerApp.log file.

+Please read the documentation within the source code of all .kt files in the main and test directory for more details.

 ### Main technologies used
 #### General
 - Kotlin (version 1.9.23)
 - Spring Boot (versiion 3.2.5)
 - Gradle (version 7.4)
-- PostgrSQL
+- PostgreSQL

 #### Blockchain related
-- Infura, for reliable websocket endpoint to EVM chain (https://www.infura.io/).
+- Infura, a popular and reliable websocket endpoint to the Ethereum main network (https://www.infura.io/).
 - Web3j, a library compatible with JVM languages for interacting with ethereum client (https://docs.web3j.io/4.11.0/).

 ## Table of Contents